ADHD Clinic for Children and Adults

 Many parents that bring their children to CNLD have questions about attention.
 For example, is the child simply creative and an “out-of-the-box” thinker, or is s/he really struggling more than other children?
+Many adults we see at CNLD struggle to stay focused, remember information, organize their home or workspace and manage their time effectively.
 Paying attention is a complex task that involves different parts of the brain, including the executive functions.
 Everyone can have trouble paying attention or staying organized at one time or another, but when these problems persist for a long period of time and start interfering with daily life, it can become frustrating and overwhelming.
 Attention Deficit Hyperactivity Disorder, or ADHD, may be a factor.

-ADHD is a brain-based condition that affects about 8-10% of school-aged children.
+ADHD is a brain-based condition that affects about 8-10% of school-aged children and 4% of the adult population.
 It is manifested by:

 - poor attention, which may look like forgetfulness or daydreaming

 - lack of self-control, frequently interrupting others, creating disruptions, and acting impulsively

 - being distracted by irrelevant sights and sounds